ParkaviMathi/Road_Safety/README.md

 ## Applications used:

-Python - Libraries: Pandas, SQLAlchemy
+Python - Libraries: Pandas, SQLite3,Tensorflow, Scikit-Learn, Numpy, Glob

 Google Colab

-Database - PGAdmin (PostgresSQL)
+Database - SQLite

 Tableau

 ## Process:

 ### Extract :
+The dataset is sourced from the South Australian Government Data Directory.
+The Master Zip file contains data in form of CSV  for Crash, Casuality and Unit from year 2012 to 2021.

 ### Transform: